PeterCamilleri/CX16/docs/thoughts.md

 so much rules as guidelines.

 * Avoid using _.import_ and _.importzp_.
 These should really live in include files because they bring in symbols from other modules.
+Declaring a public interface is the include file's job.
 * To a lesser extent, avoid _.struct_, _.endstruct_, _.union_, _.endunion_,
 _.macro_, _.endmacro_, and _.enum_.
 They do have legitimate uses here, for assets that are private to module so they are not excluded outright.